carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 When we are trying to copy `other.registry.io/main-bundle` to `registry.acme.io/main-bundle` we will have to find all the OCI Images that are part of this bundle.
-Given that we no longer can assume that a given OCI Image is in the original location or the same Repository as the bundle we will have to store that information somewhere.
+Given that we no longer can assume that a given OCI Image is in the original location, or the same Repository as the bundle we will have to store that information somewhere.

 1. Create the nested-bundle-2 with the following ImagesLock file
    ```yaml